Hosting Safe Parties

 Entertaining at home can be a fun time for everyone, but for the hosts, entertaining also comes complete with responsibility.

 As a host, it is up to you to ensure that your guests make it home safely when your party ends.
 With a little advance planning, this can be an easy task to manage.

-Establish rules and let your guests know that no one drives away from your party under the influence of drugs or alcohol.
-Let your guests know that excessive drinking is not accepted or welcomed at your celebration.
-Establish a time limit on your party.
+Let your guests know that no one drives away from your party under the influence of drugs or alcohol, and that is not part of your celebration.
+Consider including a time limit on your party invitation.

 Use a Key Drop

 Invite your guests to leave their keys at the door.
 Don't return the keys unless you feel it is safe to do so.

 Decide in advance who will stay sober and drive drinking guests home.

 Serve High Protein Food

 This type of food stays in the stomach longer and slows the rate at which the body absorbs alcohol.